fjp/ppp/ch5-errors/ch5-review.md

 15. Describe the process of how exceptions are thrown and caught.

+The basic idea is that if a function finds an error that it cannot handle, it does not `return` normally; instead, it `throw`s an exception indicating what went wrong.
+Any direct or indirect caller can `catch` the exception, that is, specify what to do if the called code used `throw`.
+A function expresses interest in exceptions by using a `try`-block listing the kinds of exceptions it wants to handle in the `catch` parts of the `try`-block.
+If no caller catches an exception, the program terminates.

 16. Why, with a vector called v, is v[v.size()] a range error?
 What would be the result of calling this?